BlueflyCollective/openstandardagents/PACKAGE_VALIDATION.md

 **Competitive Positioning**
 - ✅ Clear differentiation from existing solutions
 - ✅ First-mover advantage in comprehensive standardization
-- ✅ Strong academic research foundation
+- ✅ Strong research foundation
 - ✅ Enterprise-grade features from day one

 **Go-to-Market Strategy**
-- ✅ Academic consortium for credibility and research
+- ✅ Research consortium for credibility and research
 - ✅ Enterprise pilot programs for validation
 - ✅ Cloud platform partnerships for distribution
 - ✅ Certification program for quality assurance